The First Occult Tarot: as Envisioned by

 https://robertmplace.gumroad.com/l/dplgw

-Read more about this deck in my blog posts
+Read more about this deck in my blog post

 https://robertmplacetarot.com/2023/07/01/who-was-the-comte-de-mellet/